kevinmcfarlane/digit-recognizer/README.md

 ![Manhattan Distance](manhattan-distance.png)

 The cost function is a measure of how close the model's prediction is to the actual value.
-So the closer to zero the above function evaluates to the more accurate the prediction.
+So the closer to zero the above function evaluates the more accurate the prediction.

 The output will look something like: